Shoaib-Akhtar-786/bluetooth/README.md

 # bluetooth
-code to get bluetooth devices and check for all avalible device near you
+code to get bluetooth devices and check for all avalible device near you.... all you have is just to copy tis code in your java class to get  and layout to get list view and a button for devices